Strategy presets

 3 starting points

-Define the goals, audience, pillars, channel roles, and experiments before the monthly calendar starts making decisions for you.Saves locally on this device
+Define the goals, audience, content pillars, platform roles, KPIs, and experiments before the monthly calendar starts making decisions for you.Free, no signup, saves locally on this device

 Strategy presets